It all comes back to family

 To no surprise, both themes of family and dentistry continue to be central in Dr. Doan’s life.
 Her family’s practice, A+ Family Dentistry, keeps improving and expanding.

-Dr. Doan said the goal of the family practice is not success
+Dr. Doan said the goal of the family practice is not success but rather accessibility.

 “We want to help people, not just in Poway and San Diego, but everywhere.
 The way to do this was to open another office in Sorrento Valley to help the people there,” Dr. Janice Doan said.